scarbrse/chatting-app/README.md

 I think that attention to detail definitely makes or breaks a program.
 I have a tendancy to leave out little details that end up affecting my code tremendously, so I think I just need to pay more attention.

-However, I also found that there were several inconsistencies between the instruction code and the code provided (for example, in the instructions it says to create an updateMessagesInChatBox() function, but throughout the instructions only a updateMessages() function was referenced, which I think created a lot of confusion for me and obviously caused the program to not run correctly in the beginning).
+However, I also found that there were several inconsistencies between the instruction code and the code provided (for example, in the instructions it says to create an updateMessagesInChatBox() function, but throughout the instructions only a updateMessages() function was referenced, which I think created a lot of confusion for me and obviously caused the program to not run correctly in the beginning.
+Also like the formatMessage() function called myNameInput const but in the instructions we were told to name the const nameInput, which, again, would cause the prorgam not to work correctly).
 I noticed this in some of the previous labs as well, so maybe this is something for the instructor to consider fixing throughout the remainder of the course.

 ### How long it took me to finish this?